RIKIKU/iTextPsPdf/README.md

 # iTextPsPdf
+This module is not an official port of iTextPDF.
-A PowerShell module for creating PDF files
+This is a PowerShell module for creating PDF files and probably eventually using other parts of the iTextSharp package.